 A question which normally follows: My agent is selling me an Investment-Linked Product, is he/she trying to milk me?

-Most likely he/she thinks you are lazy (and not have time nor interest to do your own investments).
+I would think that he/she thinks you are lazy (and do not have time nor interest to make your own investments).

-There is a saying where you would rather focus on a better tool for each purpose, rather than a jack-of-all-trades.
+There is a saying that you would rather focus on a better tool for each purpose rather than a jack-of-all-trades.

 By keeping the investment component separate, here are the major positives: